MetaMask/SIPs/SIPS/sip-12.md

 }
 ```

-`chains` - An array of CAIP-2 chain IDs that the snap supports.
+`chains` - A non-empty array of CAIP-2 chain IDs that the snap supports.
 This field is useful for a client in order to avoid unnecessary overhead.
-`tlds` - An array of top level domains that the snap will provide resolution for.
+`tlds` - A non-empty array of top level domains that the snap will provide resolution for.
 This field is useful for a client for validating input for domain resolution, also helpful in reducing overhead.

 ### Snap Implementation